JScott/robot_sweatshop/README.md

 # roadmap

+- Use Logger instead of whatever crazy thing I'm trying to do
 - Replace Sidekiq with rabbitmq and either the rcelery or amqp gems
-- Document support for slaving off script running
+- Enhance support for slaving off script running
 - Reload scripts without restarting the server